The OGG Lecture Programme is second to none.

 It is essential to book a seat for our Lectures.
 Tickets are free-of-charge to OGG members.
 Non-members pay a modest fee which contributes to the Oxford Geology Group Community Chest.
-Tickets are available until all seats have been taken or until 17.00 on the day of the talk.
+Tickets are available until all seats have been taken or until 15.00 the day before the talk.

-CPD: Tuesday Lectures may be considered as a discrete contribution to a recognised Continuing Professional Development (CPD) scheme as part of personal development.
+CPD: Buckland Lectures may be considered as a discrete contribution to a recognised Continuing Professional Development (CPD) scheme.
 Attendees should check their individual scheme requirements.

 The Buckland Lecture series concentrate on soft rock petrology, stratigraphy, palaeontology, Quaternary Studies and geomorphology.
 Speakers are drawn from research establishments and the public and private sectors.
 Buckland Lectures are usually held on the fourth Tuesday of the month.